ronsims2/trusty/README.md

 `crusty | grep -i untitled`

+Use more or less to page through menu results.

+`crusty | less`

 ### Edit Notes

-Edit the last note created, read or edited.
+Edit the body of the last note created, read or edited.

 `crusty -e`

+Edit the title and content of the last note touched.

+`crusty -e -A`

 Edit a note using the noted ID listed in the menu.